Joseph M. Finotti: Life

+Finotti was born in Ferrara, Italy.
 In 1833 he was received into the Society of Jesus in Rome, and for several years taught and studied in the colleges of the order in Italy.
-He was one of the recruits whom Fr.
-Ryder, in 1845, brought from Europe to work in the Maryland Province.
+He was one of the recruits whom James A. Ryder, in 1845, brought from Europe to work in the Maryland Province.

+In 1847, Finotti served a brief term as the librarian at Georgetown University Library, compiling its first catalog.

 After his ordination at Georgetown, D.C., Finotti was appointed pastor of St. Mary's Church, Alexandria, Virginia, and given charge of outlying missions in Maryland and Virginia.
 In 1852 he left the Society of Jesus and went to Boston.
-For many years he held the position of literary editor of The Pilot, while acting as pastor of Brookline and later of Arlington, Massachusetts.
+He became pastor of Brookline and later of Arlington, Massachusetts.

+Beginning in 1852, Finotti was a staff member for The Pilot, and after the 1858 death of John R. Roddan he became literary editor.

 The last few years of his life he spent in the West, becoming, in 1877, pastor of Central City, Colorado, and retaining charge of that parish up to the time of his death.